bobdrummond/mqtt-multinode/README.md

 ![Fritzing Breadboard](/schematic/mqtt-multinode_bb.jpg?raw=true "Fritzing Breadboard")

 ## Installation
+An MQTT broker is required to do anything useful with this sketch.
+Most of the [References](#References) have details on setting up an MQTT broker.
+I'm using [Mosquitto](http://mosquitto.org/)  and I'm happy with it.
 1. Install the required libraries.
 You can find them in the Arduino library manager.
   - DHT sensor library by Adafruit Version 1.2.3 (Not Unified)
   - ArduinoJson by Benoit Blanchon Version 5.0.7